MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 ## Import of Data from a Teradata Database to a Local File

-The *rxImport* function allows you to import data from a data source to an local “xdf” file, .
+The *rxImport* function allows you to import data from a data source to a local “xdf” file.
 This can be convenient if you want to repeatedly analyze a subset of your data initially stored in a Teradata Database.
 Let’s store the variables *gender*, *cardholder*, *state*, and *balance* for the states of California, Oregon, and Washington on our local computer.
-We’ll create a new Teradata data source object to use as the *inData* argument for *rxImport*.
+We create a new Teradata data source object to use as the *inData* argument for *rxImport*.
 First, let’s specify the variables and selection we want to read in the SQL query.
 (Make sure there are no hidden characters such as line feeds or tabs in the query.)
 We can use the *stateAbb* vector created earlier in this guide to identify the correct levels to include.

 	statesToKeep <- sapply(c("CA", "OR", "WA"), grep, stateAbb) statesToKeep